TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Duplicate the updaters to exe/sfx files without "updater" suffix for old clients to update successfully
 - Update existing links on Discord

+- Fullscreen issue on mac
+	- Perhaps always use system cursor

 - MacOS fixes
 	- GLFW_SAMPLES to 0
 	- Research the option to making this an app.zip